pinecone-io/pinecone-ts-client/README.md

 ### Upsert vectors

-Pinecone expects vectors inserted into indexes to have the following form:
+Pinecone expects records inserted into indexes to have the following form:

 ```typescript
 type PineconeRecord = {